petermp79/coding-challenges/README.md

 of their chance of employment.
 So, no matter how long you spend on training yourselves, it is only a matter of luck, not your skills.
 Worse, most comapnies make it a pass or fail criteria.
-If you dont make it through coding challenge successfully, there is no need for them to discuss about your past experience and accomplishment, which interests them in the first place (There are no such thing as "X years of experience in coding challenge" in my resume).
+If you dont make it through coding challenge successfully, there is no need for them to discuss about your past experience and accomplishment, which interests them in the first place (I didn't state I have "X years of experience in coding challenge" in my resume).
 As such, people who were graduating from school prior to 2010, like I am, may find coding tests as their career killer, as they were trained not to memorize, but to be able to perform research on demand and to innovate.